 Our emotions are simply how we feel.
 Paying close attention to how you feel around influential persons is key to preserving your soul.
 Who you allow to influence you, and share with you in such a way they respect your feelings or ignore your feelings is key to maintaining healthy relationships.
 How you even treat yourself, when you’re feeling down or upset helps to reveal whether you care for your emotions accurately.
 For instance, do you eat junk food when you’re upset, or do you go for a walk in nature and drink more water and meditate?

 Do you often consider ‘who’ you are vulnerable with, and why?

 Are they closer to your heart than they should be?

-How do my relationships influence my soul positively?
+How do your relationships influence your soul, positively?

-What are their ‘negative’ qualities – or are there hardly any at all, and do you respect them as a person, or do you just tolerate them?
+And do you respect them as a person, or do you just tolerate them, most times?